duckdb/duckdb-web/docs/why_duckdb.md

 	<div class="icon"><span class="duckdbsymbol">&#xE100;</span></div>
 	<h1>Simple Operation</h1>
 </div>
 SQLite is the [world's most widely deployed DBMS](https://www.sqlite.org/mostdeployed.html).
-Simplicity in installation, and embedded in-process operation central to its success.
+Simplicity in installation, and embedded in-process operation are central to its success.
 DuckDB adopts these ideas of simplicity and embedded operation.

 DuckDB has **no external dependencies**, neither for compilation nor during run-time.
 For releases, the entire source tree of DuckDB is compiled into two files, a header and an implementation file, a so-called "amalgamation".
 This greatly simplifies deployment and integration in other build processes.
 For building, all that is required to build DuckDB is a working C++11 compiler.